maximgeller/projects/chrome_extension/tutorial.md

 // popup.js replacing null
 document.getElementById("output").innerHTML  =  response.clips;
 ```
-We're calling response and asking for `clips` which maps to the array `clippings`
+We're calling response and asking for `clips` which maps to the array `clippings` of all the clipped text.
+Now it gets appended to the div and is visible in the popup

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE3MDk4NTUzNSwzOTIyNDkyMjUsNTQ5MT
+eyJoaXN0b3J5IjpbLTUxODg2Mzg4NiwzOTIyNDkyMjUsNTQ5MT
 cwMDE2LC0zODk0Njk1MDgsLTUxNjM1NDYxOCw0ODU3NzQ3MjQs
 MTk4NjkzNzA3OF19
 -->